Academic Policies for Class Enrollment

 Academic disqualification is a permanent notation in a student's academic record and has serious consequences that can impact attainment of a baccalaureate degree.
 The consequences of academic disqualification depend on whether it is the first, second or third disqualification that the student receives.

-For more information, see Categories of Disqualification in the online University Catalog.
+For more information, see Categories of Disqualification and Academic Reinstatement to the University after Third Disqualification in the University Catalog.

 Students enrolled in a degree program will be placed on academic probation whenever their grade point average (GPA) falls below 3.0 in all units attempted.
 To be removed from probation, students must earn sufficient grade points in the following semester of enrollment to raise their GPA to 3.0 or above.
 Failure to do so will result in disqualification.